Notices from the IRS can be complex and intimidating. LITCs can help you respond to these requests or provide other legal support with tax disputes.

-Low Income Taxpayer Clinics (LITCs) are programs at law schools, accounting schools or legal services offices, which can provide assistance and legal representation to lower-income taxpayers who are in disputes with the IRS.
-Some LITCs are nonprofit organizations which provide community tax education programs in communities where the primary language is one other than English and may provide free tax preparation services as part of their program.
+Low Income Taxpayer Clinics (LITCs) are programs at law schools, accounting schools, or legal services offices that provide assistance and legal representation to lower-income taxpayers who are in disputes with the IRS.
+Some LITCs are nonprofit organizations which provide community tax education programs to reach residents whose primary language is one other than English.
+These organizations may provide free tax preparation services as part of their program.

-Many LITCs can provide legal representation to lower-income taxpayers involved in disputes with the IRS.
-LITCs can often assist workers who:
+If you are lower-income, many LITCs can provide legal representation for disputes with the IRS.

-- have been denied an EITC or CTC claim and wish to appeal the IRS decision;
+- have been denied an EITC or CTC claim and wish to appeal the IRS decision

-The IRS will issue a notice in the spring of 2018 soliciting applications for 2019.
+The IRS will issue a notice in the spring of 2019 soliciting applications for 2020.
 Applications typically are due mid-summer.
 If your organization is interested in becoming an LITC, more information is available from the LITC Program Office at (202) 317-4700 or LITCProgramOffice@irs.gov.
 You can also download IRS Publication 3319, “LITC Grant Application Package and Guidelines.”